Likith2564/equipment-tracker/README.md

 * **Backend:** Node.js, Express
 * **Database:** MySQL

+---

-##  How to Run
+## 🚀 How to Run

-# 1. Database Setup
+### 1. Database Setup
-Run this SQL code in your MySQL Workbench:
+Run this SQL code in your MySQL Workbench to create the table with the correct status options:

 ```sql
 CREATE DATABASE IF NOT EXISTS equipment_db;